am1tyadav/teal/README.md

 :heavy_check_mark: Deploy preprocessing logic in production with the saved model

-__teal__ is in very early stage and a _lot_ of work is to be done.
+__Teal__ is in very early stage and a _lot_ of work is to be done.
 Please feel free to reach out if you'd like to help out!! :smile:

 ## Getting Started